ComplexSymbol/LiTeX-eq-renderer/README.md

 # LiTeX
-LiTeX is a lightweight mathematical equation renderer for low-resolution LCDs built in Python.
+LiTeX is a lightweight mathematical equation renderer for low-resolution LCDs built in Python or c++ with Arduino (developed for Teensy 4.0).
 It is similar to CASIO or Texas Instrument's "V.P.A.M" or "MathPrint".

 It contains a customizable rendering engine using a LALR (look-ahead, left-to-right, rightmost derivation) parser.
 The parser accepts a string formatted similarly to LaTeX.
 There is also an optional 4-wire SPI library if you want to display LiTeX on a monochrome LCD.
-Currently, it is set up for the ST-7567 controller.
+Currently, it is set up for an ST-7567 display.

-There is also a customizable, in-place equation evaluator that evaluates any LiTeX equation into a float.
+There is also a customizable, in-place equation evaluator that evaluates any LiTeX equation into a complex number.
 The evaluator supports all of the functions included in LiTeX, and also supports implicit multiplication.
-It cannot solve equations.
+It can solve single variable equations with x using newton's method.
+(Solver is currently Python-only)

 ## LiTeX features:
 - Self-resizing parenthesis